probcomp/Gen.jl/docs/src/ref/distributions.md

 log(normal(exp(x), exp(x))) :: RND 			(by rule 6)
 log(normal(exp(x), exp(x))) + (x * (2 + 3)) :: RND 	(by rule 6)
 ```

+## Defining New Distributions From Scratch

+For distributions that cannot be expressed in the `@dist` DSL, users can define
+a custom distribution by defining an (ordinary Julia) subtype of
+`Gen.Distribution` and implementing the methods of the [Distribution API](@ref
+custom_distributions).
+This method requires more custom code than using the
+`@dist` DSL, but also affords more flexibility: arbitrary user-defined logic
+for sampling, PDF evaluation, etc.